Engr. Simbi Kesiye Wabote – Executive Secretary.

 He was posted to Brunei Shell Petroleum (BSP) in South East Asia for 5 years (2009-2014) where he led delivery of several projects including oil production facility upgrade/expansion at 4 locations, installation of 15km RTP pipeline, and schedule-driven hook-up of oil producing and water injection wells.
 He also led the Field Engineering teams for brown-field modification/changes, Quick Response (SWAT) squad, and WRFM Projects for BSP onshore Assets covering 6 flow stations, 1 gas gathering/processing plant, 1 oil terminal, and 1 refinery.

 He moved to Lagos in 2014 to join Shell Business & Government Relations function and led a team of Business Advisers in the JV Business Relations, responsible for securing partners approval for budgets, cost performance recovery, and contacts.
 He is well known for is roles in JV governance, corporate correspondence, scenario planning, change management, business communication, issues and risk management, and team building.
-He is currently on secondment to NCDMB.
+He initially joined the NCDMB on Leave of Absence and became a fulltime employee of the Board in September 2020.

 ES-STA/General Manager, Strategy and Transformation Projects